apache/skywalking/docs/en/setup/backend/exporter.md

     exportErrorStatusTraceOnly: ${SW_EXPORTER_KAFKA_TRACE_FILTER_ERROR:false}
     ...
 ```

+- `exportErrorStatusTraceOnly=true` represents that export the trace segments only through the Kafka channel.

 ### Log Kafka Exporter
 Log kafka exporter pushes messages to the Kafka Broker and Topic `skywalking-log` to export the log.
 Here is the message: